 Lifestyle marketing definition: Lifestyle marketing is a specialty in marketing where a product is branded and marketed such that it is perceived to possess the ideals, aspirations, and aesthetics that the targeted audiences identify with and revolve around an ideology that gives meaning and purpose to why it exists.

 A lifestyle brand is a next step in product marketing.
-You’re not just selling a physical item—you’re selling the lifestyle behind it.
+You’re not just selling a physical item—you’re selling the way of life behind it.
 For example, if you’re selling a new fitness tracker, you’re not just selling the tracker.
 You’re selling the active lifestyle clients want when they buy the product.
 Your marketing campaigns need to inspire the emotional connection between your brand and your customers.

-As a lifestyle brand you will need to inspire and motivate your audience.
+You will need to inspire and motivate your audience.
 There is less focus on the product itself, and the goal changes to contributing to the definition of the consumer’s way of life.
 A marketer needs to focus on evoking an emotional connection with its customers.
-The consumer needs to feel a desire to be associated with a particular brand or company.
-When done correctly, this effective marketing style can be very effective, and in the best cases it can even go viral on social media.
+The consumer needs to feel a desire to be associated with a particular brand’s values or culture.
+When done correctly, this marketing style can be very effective, and in the best cases it can even go viral on social media.

 Why Does It Matter?

-Lifestyle branding is a long-term strategy that focuses on connecting your customers to your brand as a whole.
+It is a long-term strategy that focuses on connecting your customers to your brand as a whole.
 Going back to the definition of lifestyle marketing, they’re not focused on a single product.
-This makes it easier to inspire them to buy other things and support your company long after they purchase your newest item (apple has been very successful with this strategy).
+This makes it easier to inspire them to buy other things and support you long after they purchase your lifestyle products (apple has been very successful with this strategy).

-Lifestyle branding matters because it is VERY effective.
-It works on a much deeper level than traditional advertising and actually targets what a potential customer wants to do and the lifestyle they hope to achieve.
+It matters because it is VERY effective and works on a much deeper level than traditional advertising.
+It also targets what a potential customer wants to do and the lifestyle they hope to achieve.

-The marketing team needs to understand what experience their audience craves and what truly inspires them.
-Understanding this will only benefit your company in a positive way.
+The marketing team needs to understand what experience their audience craves in a brand and what truly inspires them.
+Understanding this will benefit your company in a positive way.